Logo

 First, I started with the * default SmartList favourite.
 I clicked on Columns on the toolbar and made the following changes:

-3. Add the field “Date Invoice Paid Off” if you want to search based on dates written off. **
+- Add the field "Date Invoice Paid Off" if I want to search based on dates written off. **

-** one big caveat here: this field is not one I would normally rely a lot on.
-From my experience, it will be fairly accurate for something like this, where the write-off is more-than-likely the “most recent” transaction applied to that invoice.
-Write-offs by definition are usually writing off the remaining balance of a document, hence, the date of this activity would be the date the invoice was “paid off”.
-Test it out prior to relying on it entirely.
+** One big caveat here: this field is not one I would normally rely a lot on.
+From my experience, it will be fairly accurate for something like this, where the write-off is more than likely the "most recent" transaction applied to that invoice.
+Write-offs by definition are usually writing off the remaining balance of a document, hence, the date of this activity would be the date the invoice was "paid off".
+Test it out before relying on it entirely.

-From this, what you may get is both invoices and credit memos.
-So, the second criteria I would suggest including is “Document Type” and either “is equal to” with Sales/Invoices from the drop down list or you could go with “is not equal to” and Credit Memos (and potentially another line with Document Type “is not equal to” and Cash Receipts since write-offs can occur during that type of transaction entry too.)
+From this, what I may get is both invoices and credit memos.
+So, the second criterion I would suggest including is "Document Type" and either "is equal to" with Sales/Invoices from the drop-down list or I could go with "is not equal to" and Credit Memos (and potentially another line with Document Type "is not equal to" and Cash Receipts since write-offs can occur during that type of transaction entry too.)

 What is missing with this approach?
 A few things, as already noted.
 There is also the fact that this approach assumes there is only 1 write-off per invoice and that it was the most recent thing.
-For example: if a write-off was agreed to (with the customer) prior to an invoice being paid off, and then later the customer paid the rest of the balance, this too might show up on your smartlist because “it has a write off amount” and the date the invoice was paid off (literally) may fit in your range.
-So… it’s not perfect!
+For example: if a write-off was agreed to (with the customer) before an invoice was paid off, and then later the customer paid the rest of the balance, this too might show up on a smartlist because "it has a write-off amount" and the date the invoice was paid off (literally) may fit in the date range.
+So… it's not perfect!

 The hard way…

-If the simple approach above doesn’t work or if you need more solid information, the hard way to get the data like this would be to create your own SmartList and join data from both the Receivables transaction tables and the Apply tables.
-I would pull in all credit types of documents with a write off amount and the corresponding sales invoice and debit types of documents that credit document was applied to.
-The dates would be “true” if using posting dates from the documents that triggered the write-off.
+If the simple approach above doesn't work or if users need more solid information, the hard way to get the data like this would be to create a new SmartList and join data from both the Receivables transaction tables and the Apply tables.
+I would pull in all credit types of documents with a write-off amount and the corresponding sales invoice and debit types of documents the credit document was applied to.
+The dates would be "true" if using posting dates from the documents that triggered the write-off.
 The complicating factor here is the potential for a 1:many linkage if 1 credit memo was used to write off amounts on more than 1 invoice.

-Planning and testing is required to ensure you have the right fields and links for what you want to accomplish!
-This one I will leave as a teaser because I want to do a little more work on getting the right data pulled together for an example and I’ll post a part 2 for this (next Tuesday).
+Planning and testing are required to ensure users have the right fields and links for what they want to accomplish!
+This one I will leave as a teaser because I want to do a little more work on getting the right data pulled together for an example and I'll post a part 2 for this (next Tuesday).

 Stay tuned!